Chiro2002/triple_boot_commands/README.md

 # Tripple Boot Commands
+ Any resemblance to sentient operating systems is purely coincidental.
+If your VM starts grooving or demanding a coffee break, blame its newfound personality – we just provided the stage XD!

 ## Introduction
 In this repository, we provide commands to set up a triple boot system with Windows, Solaris, and Ubuntu.
 The process involves creating virtual disk images for each operating system within VirtualBox.